AdobeDocs/campaign-classic.en/help/platform/using/privacy-request-management.md

 Adobe Campaign offers Data Controllers two possibilities for performing Privacy Access and Delete requests:

 * Via the **Adobe Campaign interface**: for each Privacy request, the Data Controller creates a new privacy request in Adobe Campaign.
+See [this section](#create-privacy-request-ui).
 * Via the **API**: Adobe Campaign provides an API that allows the automatic process of Privacy requests using SOAP.
+See [this section](#automatic-privacy-request-api).

+>[!NOTE]
+>
+>For more on personal data and on the different entities that manage data (Data Controller, Data Processor and Data Subject), see [Personal data and Personas](../../platform/using/privacy-and-recommendations.md#personal-data).

 ### Prerequisites {#prerequesites}